rrumale/python-fullstack-todolist/setup-dev-environment/setup-dev-environment.md

     <copy>chmod +x *.sh */*.sh</copy>
     ```

-    NOTE: THE CLOUD SHELL WILL DISCONNECT AFTER A CERTAIN PERIOD OF INACTIVITY.
+    >  **NOTE:** THE CLOUD SHELL WILL DISCONNECT AFTER A CERTAIN PERIOD OF INACTIVITY.
 IF YOU ARE DISCONNECTED OR LOGGED OFF AND RETURN TO CLOUD SHELL, MAKE SURE YOU ARE IN THE ~/mtdrworkshop DIRECTORY.

-## Task 2: Create an OCI compartment and an OKE cluster in that compartment
+## TASK 2: Create an OCI compartment and an OKE cluster in that compartment

  1. Open up the hamburger menu in the top-left corner of the Console and select **Identity > Compartments**.